FrancescoGonzalez/final-project-m320/readme.md

 ## Description

 This project is a hotel reservation system developed using Java and Spring Boot.
-I attached an H2 database to the project to store the data, located in the `databaseM320` folder.
+I attached an H2 database to the project to store the data, located in the `resources` folder.
 The project is divided in three categories, Room, Customer and Controller, and these categories are subdivided three parts, The controller, the service and the repository:
 - The controller is responsible for receiving the requests and sending them to the service.
 - The service is responsible for processing the requests and sending them to the repository.